jester1818/Sentiment-Analysis-US-Elections/README.md

 # Sentiment-Analysis-US-Elections

-# This is a project for the course Applied Economics 1 by Nick Nijenhuis & Jester Koldijk
+## This is a python project for the course Applied Economics Analysis 1 by Nick Nijenhuis & Jester Koldijk